 A few days later, I decided to retest the recipe, using Italian black truffle sea salt in lieu of plain salt in the pasta water, and switched to a lighter-colored, more finely shredded cheese, New York Extra Sharp Cheddar.
 The results were really delicious—pieces of truffles from the salt clung to the drained pasta and lent an additional depth of flavor to this simple dish.

 What an easy, fun, indulgent recipe!
 My young kids and I enjoyed every creamy last drop!
-I used a combination of half Cheddar jack and half extra sharp Cheddar block.
+I used a combination of half Cheddar jack and half extra-sharp Cheddar.
 Make sure you grate the cheese yourself; do not use the pre-grated cheese or it will not turn out as smooth and creamy.
-I would not recommend using more than half extra sharp Cheddar as it can sometimes make a cheese sauce a bit grainy.
-The sauce did not break and it melded together nicely.
+I would not recommend using more than half extra-sharp Cheddar as it can sometimes make a cheese sauce a bit grainy.
+The sauce didn’t break and it melded together nicely.

 This recipe was easy to make and delicious.